ahlstromcj/seq66/README.md

                 velocities in the pattern editor's data pane.
 Improved velocity-change undo.
             *   Fixed an error preventing changing the "background" pattern.
-        *   Issue #111: Adding support, as much as possible, for editing storing, and displaying time signature.
+        *   Issue #111: Adding support, as much as possible, for editing, storing, and displaying time signature.
+Enhanced the event pane, too.
         *   Enhanced port-mapping to prompt the user about issues and allow for an immediate remap-and-restart.
 Lots of fixes!
         *   Added 'o' keystroke to seqroll to toggle recording ('r' already used to randomize notes).
-        *   Added a "quiet" option and enhanced the Edit / Preferences dialog.
+        *   Added a "quiet" option to not show startup message prompts.
+        *   Enhanced the Edit / Preferences dialog.
         *   At first start, a log-file is now automatically created.
 If it gets larger than a megabyte, then it is deleted to start over.
     *   Version 0.99.5: